Gene therapy is a cancer treatment that is still in the early stages of research.

 Some gene therapies block processes that cancer cells use to survive.
 For example, most cells in the body are programmed to die if their DNA is damaged beyond repair.
 This is called programmed cell death or apoptosis.
 Cancer cells block this process so they don't die even when they are supposed to.

 Some gene therapy strategies aim to reverse this blockage.
-Doctors hope these new types of treatment will make the cancer cells die.
+Researchers are looking at whether these new types of treatment will make the cancer cells die.

 Some viruses infect and kill cells.
 Researchers are working on ways to change these viruses so they only target and kill cancer cells, leaving healthy cells alone.